Sweat IT + The Barbary

 TUBE: Covent Garden.

-THE WORKOUT: 18:30pm on a Friday night “Guts and Glory” with Kate.
+THE WORKOUT: 18:30pm on a Friday night “Guts and Glory” with Bobby.
 The perfect class to really kick you back into gear if you’re motivation to train has waned or the last few workouts you’ve done have felt flat.
 Simply the name of this studio “Sweat IT” is enough for you to know what kind of class to expect.
 Yes its sweaty, and yes it’s high intensity.
-And if the name isn’t enough of hint. then as soon as you walk through the door you know these guys mean business.
-The studio has got the boutique fitness style dialled in, with its dark lighting, industrial feel, slick protein shake bar, hang-out area and promises of hardcore workouts for high achieving Londoners.
+And if the name isn’t enough of hint then as soon as you walk through the door you know these guys mean business.
+The studio has got the boutique fitness style dialed in, with its dark lighting, industrial feel, slick protein shake bar, hang-out area and promises of hardcore workouts for high achieving Londoners.
 Classes have been given super ‘gym bro’ names like “Machine Guns” that targets shoulders and arms, “Pillar Killer” for the core and “Engine Room” to build legs.
-The class on Saturday is sixty minutes of a signature style workout that targets the whole body and is a firm favourite of the regulars who come here.
+The class on Friday is sixty minutes of a signature style workout that targets the whole body and is a firm favourite of the regulars who come here.
 The class is divided between the treadmill and floorwork.
 Think Barry’s Bootcamp and 1Rebel Reshape sort of style, but done better; the tread is super-tech touch screen and the floor you each get a ‘rig’ stacked with bars, weights and a shelf for your dumb-bells so there is no faffing about when you need to get them out.
 On the tread you move through a warm-up, sprint intervals and hills.
 On the rig you move through exercise circuits with the equipment.
 For instance, it could be a landmine with squats and lunges, or dumbbell weights with squat thrusts, weighted burpees and killer russian twists and sit-ups.
 The variety and challenge of this class means that time flies.
 You’ll leave class on an enviable high that quite possibly sparks a renewed workout love; the kind of feeling you only really get after those super sweaty intense sessions.

 FYI: We also loved the fact the studio is plastic free and has a fridge full of reusable water bottles you can fill up and return, which means nothing but good vibes here.